nivox/nivox.github.io/content/posts/akka-stream-materialized-values.md

 First of all it is important to note that *materialized values* are not some special properties of sinks and sources.
 Indeed every stage in Akka Streams **needs** to produce a value during the materialization phase (i.e. when the stream is executed).
 In case a stage doesn't have anything meaningful to to produce it is convention to use the singleton type `NotUsed`.

 When we want to connect 2 independently defined stages we incur in a problem: the result of this composition will be itself a stage that need to declare the type it will produce during the materialization.
-But given that we are just connecting 2 already define stages, which of the 2 *materialized values* should we?
+But given that we are just connecting 2 already define stages, which of the 2 *materialized values* should we adopt?

 We might think that a sensible solution is to just collect all of them into a list and let the user decide how to handle it.
 This approach however has a pretty evident disadvantage: given that each stage can materialize a value of any type, the resulting list would need to be a `List[Any]`.
 We might be tempted to try and exploit tuples to regain our types (by adding a lot of specialized operators for all the possible arities of the stages, or by rely on a library like Shapeless) however we soon realize that this would become unmanageable as the number of stages in our pipeline increases.